euroscipy/euroscipy_proceedings/papers/andrew_leonard/leonard.rst

     :align: center

     Temperature map of active region AR11161 and AR 11162 at 2011-02-19 00:00.
-    AR11161 is the region seen in most of the figure, and AR11162 is the much smaller region in the top right quarter of the image.
+    The large and small circles indicate the general areas of AR11161 and AR11162 respectively.
 Again, low temperatures are found in large loops and quiet sun like plasma is seen around AR11161.
-However, uinlike regions 1 and 2, the hottest temperatures here are found in some relatively large loops and in small patches around AR11162 where one would expect to find much cooler plasma.
+However, uinlike regions 1 and 2, the hottest temperatures here are found in some relatively large loops and in small patches around AR11162 where one would expect to find much cooler plasma. :label:`ar20110219`
-    :label:`ar20110219`

 Discussion
 ----------